 3. Level of commitment demonstrated by student in terms of time and resources,

 4. Challenges or inconveniences overcome during completion of project,

 5. Quality of learning experience and its overall impact on the student.

-Deliver a 20 minute oral presentation of your project at the Symposium on April 2, 2013, leaving 3-5 minutes for question and answer period.
+Deliver a 20 minute oral presentation of your project at the Symposium, leaving 3-5 minutes for question and answer period.

 Presentations will be evaluated under three categories: